bitnami-labs/stacksmith-multi-image-example/README.md

 # Images

 The application consists of two images - UI and API.
+The first image is a single page HTML website, meant which for a real world application would be a single page application built using tools such as React & Redux and webpack.
+The second one provides an API that allows persisting data.

 ## UI